 One course (three credits) plus a minimum of three field credits

 A minimum of six field credits (equivalent to two courses)

 Part-time students must complete all of the MSW degree requirements in four years.

 Advanced Standing Enrollment

 Students who, within the past seven academic calendar years, have received a social work degree from a CSWE-accredited undergraduate program may be eligible for advanced standing.
-Those granted advanced standing during the admission process can receive up to 12 academic credits and six field education credits.
-In addition, they can also receive an exemption from Foundations of Social Work Practice with Diverse Populations (SWGEN 2034).
-Full-time students who have advanced standing graduate in December of their second year.
+Effective for the fall 2021 admitted class those granted advanced standing during the admission process can receive up to 15 academic credits and six field education credits.
+Full-time students who have advanced standing can graduate in 12 months (fall, spring, summer) or 16 months (fall, spring, fall).
 Students who have advanced standing are allowed to pursue their MSW degree on a part-time basis, but must complete all of the requirements for the MSW degree in four years.

 View the MSW Student Handbook (PDF) for Course of Study Examples.